 How to Get the Best Fit in the Water

-Swimming caps are cheap and common, plus they give extra stability to your swimming headphones.
+Swimming caps are cheap and common, plus they give extra stability to your headphones.
 This is the first thing you should try if you have a problem keeping your headphones on.

 Are Waterproof Headphones Good for Swimming in the Sea (Salt Water)?

-The only thing that you really need to take better care of is their structural integrity.
+The only thing that you really need to take care of is their structural integrity.
 In other words, not physically damaging them.